 Repeat this with each diskette til you get all of them joined together.
 The bottom one…I added a little bead swag to finish it off, and the top diskette….I joined two strands together into a triangle shape and added more beads before hanging it up.

 Add your photos by sliding them into that little metal or plastic thingy that sits on top of each disk (I don’t know what it’s called, sorry – I never was one of those techie types!)

-It will mainly hold smaller photos…some of these go way way back to when I was a kid and 3 by 5 snapshots were pretty common (my Polaroids were a tad too big) but this size fit perfectly.
+It will mainly hold smaller photos…some of these go way way back to when I was a kid and 3″ by 5″ snapshots were pretty common (my Polaroids were a tad too big) but this size fit perfectly.

 You can also use this to hold memos, shopping lists….hang it in that little narrow strip of wall (but still easily visible!)

 Variation: Make a Floppy Disk Wall Decoration

 If you’ve got a lot of these little disks lying around, another fun thing you can do, which will take a similar approach to the above craft, is to create a wall decoration!
 Repeat the steps above and create several different columns of diskettes in a row.
 If you have a spare curtain rod, this would be a GREAT way to display all of the hanging rows of diskettes.

 Don’t be afraid to get a little wild and funky 💾 mix rows of pink, orange, green, etc., heck, even if you only have basic black disks, you can spray paint them in your preferred colors!
 I found an article from someone who did just that….(she used all black , spray painted yellow) I guarantee that hanging this above the sofa will become a conversation starter the next time guests come over!